Pattern Masking for Dictionary Matching: A Greedy Heuristic for

+Since $\tau=\cO(1)$, the time complexity of \Greedy is $\cO((N+N^{\tau/3})\ell)$: each iteration takes time $\cO(N+N^{\tau/3})$ by Theorem~\ref{the:kWMDM}, and then there are no more than $\lceil \ell/\tau \rceil=\cO(\ell)$ iterations.
+The space complexity of \Greedy is $\cO(N)$.
+The hypergraph $H=(V,E)$ used in the implementation of Theorem~\ref{the:kWMDM} has edges of size up to $k$.
+If every string in $\mathcal{D}$ has more than $k$ mismatches with $q$, then all edges in $H$ have size larger than $k$.
+In this case, we preprocess the hypergraph $H$, as detailed below.
+The objective is to remove selected nodes and edges from $H$, so that it has at least one edge of size up to $k$ and then apply \Greedy.

+\paragraph{Hypergraph Preprocessing.} Let us now complete the description of our heuristic, by describing the hypergraph preprocessing.
+We want to ensure that hypergraph $H=(V,E)$ has at least one edge of size up to $k$ so that \Greedy can be applied.
+To this end, if there is no edge of size up to $k$ at some iteration, then we add some nodes into the partial solution with the following heuristic. \begin{enumerate} \item We assign a score $s(u)$ to each node $u$ in $V$ using the function:

-where $E_u=\{e \in E: u \in e\}$ and $w(e)$ is the edge weight.
-Then, we add the node with maximum score from $H$ (breaking ties arbitrarily) into the partial solution and update the edges accordingly.
-This process is repeated until there is at least one edge of size up to $k$; it takes $\cO(d\ell^2)$ time.
-After that, we add the removed nodes into the current solution $K_{k}$ and use the resultant hypergraph when we apply \Greedy.
+where $E_u=\{e \in E: u \in e\}$ and $w(e)$ is the edge weight. \item Then, we add the node with maximum score from $H$ (breaking ties arbitrarily) into the partial solution and update the edges accordingly. \end{enumerate} These two steps are repeated until there is at least one edge of size up to $k$; this takes $\cO(d\ell^2)$ time.
+After that, we add the removed nodes into the current solution $K_{k}$ and use the resulting hypergraph to apply \Greedy. \\

 The intuition behind the above process is to add nodes which appear in many short edges (so that we mask few positions) with large weight (so that the masked positions greatly increase the number of matched strings).
-We have also tried a different scoring function $s'(u)=\sum_{e\in E_u}\frac{w(e)}{|e|}$ instead of $s(u)$, but the results were worse in terms of AvgRE and AvgSS, so we have omitted them.
+We have also tried a different scoring function $s'(u)=\sum_{e\in E_u}\frac{w(e)}{|e|}$ instead of $s(u)$, but the results were worse, and thus not reported.